 Colette M. Liddy is Director of Media Relations at Caldwell University where she promotes faculty, administration, staff, and student accomplishments, programs and events through mainstream, web, new and digital media.
 She is the editor for the Caldwell University Magazine, writes campus press releases and stories, pitches to the press, promotes and trains faculty, staff and students for media and produces videos for the college.

 She has placed a number of successful stories and interviews featuring the college in local, regional, and national media outlets including: The New York Times, New Jersey Monthly Magazine, CBS 2 New York, NBC 4 New York, WWOR-TV, 1010 WINS, WCBS Newsradio 880, and more.

-Before joining Caldwell College, she worked in television, radio and cable.
+Before joining Caldwell University, she worked in television, radio and cable.
 At WWOR-TV Colette produced award-winning television programs, including the public affairs programs “Garden State Matters,” “Black Experience” and “Hispanic Horizons” and the Op-Ed pieces “Viewpoint.”
 Colette worked with the Tri-State Catholic Committee on Radio and Television, the New York Board of Rabbis and the New Jersey Council of Churches on production for the “Point of View” programs.
 She coordinated community affairs projects and worked on productions for the station’s Emmy award- winning education campaign “A+ for Kids”, as well as the Hurricane Andrew Relief Drive.

 At Rainbow Media, a Cablevision company, Colette was one of a team of producers who launched the nation’s first video-on-demand digital cable service, “Mag Rack”.
 There she produced and wrote for a variety of special interest programs, most notably a documentary on “The Legacy of Dorothy Day,” founder of the Catholic Worker movement.